jeff-k/bio-seq/README.md

 }
 ```

 The `width` attribute specifies how many bits the encoding requires per symbol.
 The maximum supported is 8.

-Kmers are stored as `usize`s with the least significant bit first.
+If this attribute isn't specified then the optimal width will be chosen.

 ## Sequence conversions